World-of-Coding/Old-WoC-Sites/README.md

 # Gamma

-* After RZ took this site "ransom" we started work on a new site which was going to be the next official v1 release.
+* After RZ took the beta site "ransom" we started work on a new site which was going to be the next official v1 release.
 (That did not work out and such it went into gamma testing).
 * This site was created by Jake, Nick2020, Deity.
 * Old Domain N/A - (This was only hosted on repl/glitch and most domain pages were deleted for it)